Walking through the Darkness Together

 In times of sorrow, we also desperately need people who will light a candle for us in the darkness’ of life, divorce included.

-this special episode is none other than beloved author Kim Eddy.
+Joining me for this special episode is none other than beloved author Kim Eddy.
 This episode has been months in the planning and we thought it was the perfect timing.

 Kim uses her type 1 gifts of bringing clarity and goodness to gently help listeners to know how to support others, to heal, and to face their own woundedness and imperfections with grace as well as to learn steps of forgiveness toward others.
 Being a person of faith, she also warns would-be-judgers to make sure they know how to help someone who may be in this season when they really need a supportive friend.